 Step #2: Login using your Illinois Net ID

 A common misconception is that conflict is always negative.
 However, in this workshop, we explore how conflict often arises, and how it can be used as an opportunity for change and greater understanding.
-We will use a real example of conflict in our lives to practice different techniques of conflict resolution and leave with techniques to apply in other scenarios.
+We will help students assess their personal conflict management technique and learn strategies to build their conflict management skills.

 Empathy is defined as the ability to understand, affirm, and share the feelings of another.
 In this workshop, participants will engage in defining empathy for themselves, as well as how to assess and develop their empathy skills.
 Defining features of this workshop include completing an empathy inventory, engaging in discussion questions, and practice of active listening.
 This workshop will give participants the opportunity to make the key connections between empathy and leadership.

 Illinois Leadership Competencies Addressed: Empathy, Openness, Relationship Management